 I believe that providing a quality education should be one of our nation’s highest priorities.
 All across the East Bay, schools are trying to do more with less – investing in the latest technology, rewarding outstanding teachers, and expanding access to before and after-school programs.
 In these tough financial times, our government must strengthen public schools by providing the funds and flexibility states need to implement vital education reform.

-More than 42 million past and present U.S. students now carry more than $1.3 trillion in student loan debt – a crushing burden that slows our economy and puts the American Dream out of reach for many.
-The average Class of 2016 graduate has about $37,000 in student loan debt, nearly four times the figure from just two decades ago.
+Our students are acquiring more student loan debt than ever before.
+Over 44 million Americans carry more than $1.5 trillion in student loan debt – a crushing burden that slows our economy and puts the American Dream out of reach for many.
+The average 2018 college graduate has about $29,200 in student loan debt, according to the Institute for College Access and Success.

-Much of this burden falls upon the millennial generation: the largest, most educated, most diverse generation in American history, and a generation that feels increasingly disenfranchised, disenchanted and distanced from the political and policy process.
-Many fully employed millennials can’t afford to save a cent to marry, have kids, buy a home or eventually retire – all their income must go to serving their debt while barely keeping themselves afloat.
-This is among the top concern voiced at meetings hosted by the Future Forum, the group of 18 young House Democrats I founded in 2015 to focus on bridging the gap between Congress and young Americans by discussing issues of importance to millennials.
+Much of this burden falls upon the millennial generation: the largest, most educated, most diverse generation in American history—and a generation that feels increasingly disenfranchised, disenchanted and distanced from the political and policy process.
+Many fully employed millennials can’t afford to save a cent to marry, have kids, buy a home or eventually retire; all their income must go to serving their debt while barely keeping themselves afloat.
+This is among the top concerns voiced at meetings hosted by the Future Forum, a group I founded in 2015 and now comprised of 51 young House Democrats, focusing on bridging the gap between Congress and young Americans by discussing issues of importance to millennials.

-Getting the education needed to compete in today’s economy must not require entire families to incur lifetimes of debt.
+Obtaining the education needed to compete in today’s economy must not require entire families to incur lifetimes of debt.
 I believe that a quality education prepares students for future careers in our global economy, and allows students to grow and thrive in their communities.
-I am working hard in Congress to improve the quality of education for students of all ages, from preschool through college.
+I am working hard in Congress to improve the quality of and accessability to education for students of all ages, from preschool through college.